 Broadening visibility of the vast threat landscape

-Looking to mitigate business risk, a tier-one global financial institution with nearly $2 trillion assets under management turned to IronNet as an early adopter of behavior analytics to detect unknown threats across its global network.
+Looking to mitigate business risk, a tier one global financial institution with nearly $2 trillion assets under management turned to IronNet as an early adopter of behavior analytics to detect unknown threats across its global network.

-Traditional types of analysis that detect only known threats (i.e., signatures) no longer were enough for this institution to maintain its risk-averse posture and protect its customers’ long-standing trust.
+Traditional types of analysis that detect only known threats (i.e., signatures) were no longer enough for this institution to maintain its risk-averse posture and protect its customers’ long-standing trust.